tfbninja/MEMECROPPER/README.md

 # MEMECROPPER
 Ladies and Gentlemen, (lads and ladies if you will)

-## ***behold***
+### ***behold***

-the apex of my scripting capabilites, a poorly cobbled together handful of programs that when used correctly, will automatically crop your memes.
+the apex of my scripting capabilites, a poorly cobbled-together handful of programs that when used correctly, will automatically crop your memes.

 Yeah, I know, it sounds lame, but hear me out.